badri/thcc/README.md

 It already does an `iglob`, so expected to work over large no. of files.
 There is scope for parallelization in the file finding function.
 The task is simple where we have to find a matching DICOM file for a given contour file.
 I'd use the `multiprocessing` stdlib to do this.

+Another improvement is to read `link.csv` in chunks and process each chunk parallelly.

 > If this pipeline were parallelized, what kinds of error checking and/or safeguards, if any, would you add into the pipeline?

 The task to be parallelized does not have a lot of data dependencies, so it can be expected run without any error checking/safeguards.